Cosmetology Schools in New York State

 - You must renew your license every 4 years.

 - 0 continuing education hours are required to renew your license.

-If you're considering a cosmetology career in New York, there are several requirements you need to meet before you can begin your new career.
+If you're considering a cosmetology career in New York, you must meet several requirements before you can work.

 Those requirements include:

 You don't need to complete a background check or have a high school diploma to become a cosmetologist in New York.

 A cosmetologist license doesn't permit you to run a business or perform medical procedures.
 You need additional licenses for these jobs, which may require further education.